MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 ```bash
 conda install pytorch==1.1.0 torchvision==0.3.0 cudatoolkit=9.0 -c pytorch
 ```
-NOTE: Check your CUDA + CuDNN version and PyTorch compatibility.
+*NOTE*: Check your CUDA + CuDNN version and PyTorch compatibility.

 For the rest of the libraries use the next command:
 ```bash